-- The trip is totally legal and the traveller has no outstanding legal liabilities or criminal cases.
+- The trip is totally legal and the traveler has no outstanding legal liabilities or criminal cases.

-- The traveller can fund his/her stay in India without having to seek employment.
+- The traveler can fund his/her stay in India without having to seek employment.

-- The traveller does not seek to be employed in India using a Business Visa.
+- The traveler does not seek to be employed in India using a Business Visa.

-- The traveller is either travelling to establish a business, conduct research for business, help an Indian concern establish business, establish trade, or service business machinery that helps facilitate business activities in India.
+- The traveler is either travelling to establish a business, conduct research for business, help an Indian concern establish business, establish trade, or service business machinery that helps facilitate business activities in India.